The Facts And Fictions Of Depression Statistics And Data

 It’s estimated that almost 7% of adults are living with some degree of depression, falling somewhere on the scale from mild to severe.
 That can equal around 280 million people worldwide.

-Fact: Depression can be treatable
+Fact: Depression can be treated, according to research, data, and studies

 Of all the possible ways to treat depression, there are generally two that stand out above the rest.
-Speaking to a therapist is often the most effective treatment.
+Speaking to a therapist is often the most effective mental health treatment.
 Therapy, alongside the appropriate use of prescribed medication, is often enough for people living with depression to manage their condition.

 In the United States in 2019, nearly one in five adults sought mental health care at some point.
 When polled, nine out of ten people generally said that they would recommend seeking therapy to friends or loved ones who were experiencing difficulty with their mental health.